YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/PLL/README.md

 ### 1. 🔹 Analog PLL (APLL)

-#### 📋 Description:
-Analog PLLs use continuous-time analog signals.
-The phase detector and filter are analog components.

 #### 🧠 How It Works:
 - The phase detector compares the input and VCO output signals.
 - The resulting error voltage passes through an analog low-pass filter.